best-practice-and-impact/qa-of-code-guidance/book/continuous_integration.md

 ### Example use cases for GitHub Actions

-The following examples are presented to support understanding of the topic discussed above.
+Here are some examples to support understanding of these ideas.

 #### Configure GitHub actions to automate tests

-Below is an example configuration file, for use with GitHub actions.
+Here is an example configuration file, for use with GitHub actions.
 The `YAML` file format, used below, is common to a number of other CI tools.

 ```yaml